Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 #2) PhantomJS Driver

 PhantomJS browser is also used for performing Headless Browser Testing.
-It uses a JavaScript API.
-You can use it for Headless Website Testing and access webpages.
-One advantage over HTML Unit Driver is that it can capture screenshots.
-It means your test will run in the background and will capture the screenshots.
+It uses a JavaScript API and can be used for Headless Website Testing and capturing screenshots.
+It can run tests in the background while capturing screenshots.

-And we need to set PhantomJs.binary.path property file, when we execute the script.
+We also need to set the PhantomJs.binary.path property when executing the script.

 Output: https://www.facebook.com/